weareleaf/leaf-site/README.md

 npm run build
 ```

-**Remember:** If your code isn't rebuilding properly, check all the dependencies are up to date with `npm install`.

 ### Publishing the project to github pages

 This assumes the project has a github origin.
 For more information on how these are deployed, see the [Github Pages](https://pages.github.com/) docs: